zongruxie4/Neo-Backup/FAQ.md

 </details>

+## Do I need encryption?

+Well, it depends...

+Over all it's about risking that others might access your data visa risking your backups by a single point of failure (the password and/or the properties file).

+Here are some things to consider:

+* Non-encrypted backups are simple tar archives that can be used with any archiver (e.g. to extract single files).
+* If encryption is necessary, you could also use encrypted filesystems or similar.

+* Internal storage is encrypted.
+* Apps are isolated, only NB is granted the right to write to the backup folder.
+* Root apps can access everything, but they can also access your data directly, no need to access the backup for this.
+* Even with a stolen device it's the same for the real data and the backup.
+Either internal storage is readable or not.

+* External storage is not encrypted.

+* Remote storage is often not encrypted.

+* You can loose/forget your password (this really happens among users)
+* There is a certain risk to loose or damage properties file(s) (not sure why, but it also happens among our users).
+Then you are doomed.
+The properties file contains a key (called "iv") that is necessary to decrypt this particular backup.
+I think it is there to protect against statistical attacks (not sure if that works when the iv vector is readable, at least it's more difficult).

+ask yourself:

+* Which attack do I want to prevent?
+* How much worth has the secret? (e.g. life threat, money, privacy)
+* Then look at the technical properties of the protection.
+* How much risk does it have to loose the data?
+* How much does losing the data cost (not only money)?

+Properties of the protection:

+* E.g. drive encryption is usually accessible as long as you are logged in (or the drive is unlocked).

+* In contrast, with single file encryption you could unlock only the data that you need right now.

+* All encryption does not help, if the password (or whatever is the key) can be stolen.

+Often it's quite different as you think.

+As an example, it seems to be more secure to ask for a password on each access instead of storing it.

+However, if an intruder can watch you typing it (lots of possibilities, e.g. phishing, or looking at your screen, or some spy code inserted into a library), he can easily get your password.
+While a securely stored password  (e.g. hardware based in keystore) can only be stolen by inserted spy code when it is decrypted.

 ## How can I open encrypted backups on my computer?

 You can find the encryption algorithm and setup in this class: [Neo-Backup - Crypto.kt · GitHub](https://github.com/NeoApplications/Neo-Backup/blob/main/app/src/main/java/com/machiav3lli/backup/utils/CryptoUtils.kt) .
 The rest depends on the version you used.